apache/hudi/docs/_docs/0_4_docker_demo.md

 You can use HDFS web-browser to look at the tables `http://namenode:50070/explorer.html#/user/hive/warehouse/stock_ticks_cow`.

-You can explore the new partition folder created in the table along with a "deltacommit" file under .hoodie which signals a successful commit.
+You can explore the new partition folder created in the table along with a "commit" / "deltacommit" file under .hoodie which signals a successful commit.

 There will be a similar setup when you browse the MOR table